LuizZak/SwiftRewriter/Architecture.md

 At the final step, the code is output to an implementer of `WriterOutput` fed to `SwiftRewriter.init`.

 Code is output in a per-file basis.

+Specifics of what files will be exported are commanded by intention passes (mainly by `FileTypeMergingIntentionPass`), such that code is produced 1:1 with original header/implementation files fed to the transpiler.